icyflame/cli-cube-timer/README.md

-# Rubiks' Cube Timer on the Command Line
+# Rubik's Cube Timer on the Command Line

 > Time your solves, without leaving the terminal.